Malaysia Airlines Flight 370 disappearance theories: Pilot suicide/mass murder

 In 2016, a leaked American document stated that a route on the pilot's home flight simulator closely matching the projected flight over the Indian Ocean was found during the FBI analysis of the hard drive of the computer used for the flight simulator.
-This was later confirmed by the ATSB, and by the Malaysian government.
+This was later confirmed by the Australian Transport Safety Bureau (ATSB) and by the Malaysian government.
 In the ATSB's 2017 report "The Operational Search for MH370," new details were provided regarding the flight simulator path.
-It had been flown five weeks prior to the disappearance on 2 February and was reconstructed from data deleted on 3 February.
-The simulated aircraft was a B777-200LR.
+It had been flown five weeks prior to the disappearance on February 2 and was reconstructed from data deleted on February 3.
+The simulated aircraft was a Boeing 777-200LR.
 The first data point showed the flight beginning in Kuala Lumpur.
 Subsequent data points indicated the aircraft flying northwest along the Strait of Malacca before tracking southeast to the fifth data point, located deep in the southern Indian Ocean, where fuel exhaustion occurred.
 In the sixth and final data point, the altitude was manually set to 4000ft, with the aircraft observed in a nose-down pitch of 5°.
 The report states:

 "There were enough similarities to the flight path of MH370 for the ATSB to carefully consider the possible implications for the underwater search area.
 These considerations included the impact on the search area if the aircraft had been either glided after fuel exhaustion or ditched under power prior to fuel exhaustion with active control of the aircraft from the cockpit."

 Tony Abbott was Prime Minister of Australia when MH370 disappeared.
 In February 2020, six years after the plane disappeared, Abbott disclosed in a Sky News documentary: "My very clear understanding, from the very top levels of the Malaysian government, is that from very, very early on, they thought it was murder-suicide by the pilot."
 Shah's family vehemently denied the possibility of pilot suicide.

 Many aviation experts believe, and some analyses of the flap and flaperon debris suggest, that the shearing damage evident on the trailing edges of the flap and flaperon, coupled with the minimal damage observed on the leading edges, strongly suggests a controlled ditching as the likely end-of-flight scenario.
 This perspective contrasts sharply with the ATSB's hypothesis of a high-speed, uncontrolled plummet following fuel exhaustion.
 The distinct lack of substantial leading edge damage and clean shearing of the trailing edges contradicts what would be expected from a high-velocity impact.